Ibn al-Rif'ah: Death

 The jurist Najm al-Din Ibn al-Rif'ah passed away in Cairo, Egypt, on Friday night, the twelfth of Rajab of the year (710 AH / 1310 AD).
 He was roughly sixty-two years old and was buried in Al-Qarafah (Khatib).

 Legacy

 Ibn al-Rif'ah was raised in a household of common Muslims and poor people, but this did not stop him from pursuing a career in science.
 As a science student, he persisted, working until he achieved jurisprudence excellence and became well known for it.
 Jamal al-Din al-Isnawi said: "It was in the custom of some jurists have been signed with the term of jurisprudence, even became a note if referred to him" with his participation in other sciences such as Arabic and its origins, if the jurist released to him is not involved in his time.

-He was a marvel at quoting Sahaba's sayings, particularly when they were not manifested.
-He was also a marvel at his understanding of Shafi'i texts and his ability to explain them.
-He was also a good religious philanthropist to the students and a brilliant, intelligent man who was skilled in the doctrine and its branches, had studied and given legal opinions for many years, and generally helped Shafi'i students.
-Ultimately, he oversaw the Jurisprudence of the day and continued to work tirelessly until God "Almighty" took him away.
+He was a marvel at quoting Sahaba's sayings and Shafi'i texts.
+A religious philanthropist, he had studied and given legal opinions for many years, and generally helped Shafi'i students.
+Ultimately, he oversaw the jurisprudence of the day.